jack-turk-5/onward/README.md

    command : <br/> `git clone https://github.com/jack-turk-5/onward`
 2. Import the project into your IDE (such as Eclipse or Visual Studio code).
 3. start application from OnwardApplication.java
-4. Go to localhost:8080/ on your web browser
+4. Run the application as a Spring Boot application, or using the Maven plugin `mvn spring-boot:run`.
-5. Run the application as a Spring Boot application, or using the Maven plugin `mvn spring-boot:run`.
+5. Go to localhost:8080/ on your web browser.

 *Try adding endpoints with simple text and stuff, follow the template for greeting and add endpoint methods to DemoController,